osrf/gazebo_design/cloudsim_multiuser/cloudsim_multiuser.md

 1. Test: create sim, and 2 users: Bob and Alice
     1. case: Create sim as Bob, check that he is in the list
-    1. case: Add a second user, Alixe .
+    1. case: Add a second user, Alice.
 Log in as Alice, verify access.
     1. case: Remove Bob, verify Alice can't be removed.